 Sizes: 4.25 inch, 6 inch square, and 8 inch.

 Uses: Persian Garden Birds are suitable for all interior applications as accents, borders, or to form a backsplash.

 Set of 12 tiles: $495, $616, $814

 Why is there a dragon eating its own tail, an ouroboros, in De Morgn's tile set?
-Symbols reveal themselves wherever one looks for them, but two in this tiles set are worthy of mention: the Peacock and the Ouroboros.
+He actually is a part of the original tile set.
+Symbols reveal themselves wherever one looks for them, but two in this tiles set are worthy of mention in their cultural context: the Peacock and the Ouroboros.

 De Morgan and his wife, as well as Pre-RaphaelitesRossetti and Burne-Jones, had an interest in reincarnation and Spiritualism and even participated in Spiritualist seances.
 The peacock symbol was a De Morgan favorite.
 The peacock, arguably a cultural icon of the late 19th and early 20th century, represents Vision and Spiritual Awakening.